 The Umayyad Dynasty first conquered Christian Spain in AD 711.
 Then barely a century old, the Muslim world still belonged to one government, the Caliphate of Damascus.
 In 750 the Abbasids of Baghdad overthrew the Ummayads.
 Only a single prince escaped the slaughter by swimming across the Euphrates River.
-Assisted by a Greek freedman, Abdal Rahman escaped to Egypt and crossed North Africa in secrecy to the furthest corner of the Empire.
+Assisted by a Greek freedman, Abdal Rahman escaped to Egypt and crossed North Africa in secrecy to the furthest corner of the empire.

 On arriving in Al-Andalus, as Iberia was known in Arabic, Abdal Rahman mustered an army.
 By 756 he had defeated the local emir.
 Lacking a banner, he unravelled a green turban and tied it to his spear.
 This was the emblem of the Cordoban Ummayads ever since.

-Unfortunately Abdul Rahman’s dreams of revenge were never realised.
+Unfortunately, Abdul Rahman’s dreams of revenge were never realised.
 He spent his remaining years suppressing rebellions by dissatisfied Arab and Berber vassals, some of whom Charlemagne backed in the northwest.

-Wider society was strictly heirichichal.
+Wider society was strictly hierarchical.
 Ethnic Arabs formed the top strata, followed by Berbers and native converts.
 Sephardi Jews, who formed 10% of the population, were integrated into Muslim society and served as businessmen, officials, scholars and poets.
-The wider Catholic population were denied full rights, but were granted protection and freedom of religion so long as they, like the Jews, paid a special tax.
+The wider Catholic population were denied full rights, but granted protection and freedom of religion so long as they, like the Jews, paid a special tax.
 Cordoba itself was roughly split between Muslims and Jews.

 Under the Ummayads, Cordoba became the largest, and most advanced city in Europe.
 The library of Al-Hakam contained up to 400,000 texts.
-Headed by Al-Hakam’s daughter Lubna, a team of Muslim and Catholic scholars translated Ancient Greek works into Arabic, Latin and Hebrew.
-Cordoba’s university was the largest of its time, attracting students from not only the Al-Andalus and the Maghreb but across Western Europe.
+Headed by Al-Hakam’s secretary Lubna, a team of Muslim and Catholic scholars translated Ancient Greek works into Arabic, Latin and Hebrew.
+Cordoba’s university was the largest of its time, attracting students from not only Al-Andalus and the Maghreb but across Western Europe.
 Unfortunately the library was destroyed by Al-Hakam’s de facto successor, the pernicious vizier Almanzor.

 After Almanzor, the caliphate crumbled into petty kingdoms.
 The Moorish Almoravid and Almohad dynasties who followed were puritanical and heavily persecuted both Christians and Jews.
 The Catholic Spaniards of the Reconquista were even worse; the 1492 Alhambra Decree expelled all non-Catholics from Spain.
-Remaining converts had to face the Inquisition.
+Remaining converts were left to face the Inquisition.